massgov/mayflower-patternlab/styleguide/source/_patterns/04-templates/01-content-types/organization-detail.md

 ### Description
-This template is for the Organization Detail contnet type rail.
+This template is for the Organization Detail content type based on the stacked row template

 ### Status
 * Stable as of 5.0.0